 Call of Duty: Warzone has been released as the first free to play Call Of Duty title by Activision and Infinity Ward.
 Whether you're playing with a full squad or solo, find out how SCUF can make you a better player so you can dominate the field in Warzone.

-Step One: Learning the Advantage of Paddles
+Learning the Advantage of Paddles

 At a baseline, Paddles give you a huge advantage than without.
 You can keep your thumb on the thumbstick to aim while using other key functions like jumping, crouching, sliding, swapping weapons, etc.